Le blog de la Bergerie

 Is this a direct reference to the tree in Genesis?
 Which was forbidden to

 touch till Christ came?
+And now its meaning is more profound than it first seemed.
 The cross is the fullness of time and baptism - to know

 and to love Christ - allows us to "bear fruits" when we carry the cross of life…